Zawiya of Moulay Idris II: History of the zawiya

-Early history (9th-13th centuries)
+Early history (9th–13th centuries)

-There is little certain information about the shrine before the Marinid dynasty period (14th-15th centuries).
-The history of both the shrine and the religious culture surrounding it is not clearly traceable until the resurgence of the sharifs (families and dynasties recognized as descending from the Prophet Muhammad) in Morocco's political and religious life which took place slowly during the Marinid period.
+There is little certain information about the shrine before the Marinid dynasty period (14th–15th centuries).
+The history of both the shrine and the religious culture surrounding it is not clearly traceable until the resurgence of the sharifs (families and dynasties recognized as descending from Muhammad) in Morocco's political and religious life which took place slowly during the Marinid period.

 While there is disagreement among sources as to what happened to Idris II's body after his death, most believe that he was buried in the mosque he had built next to his palace of Dar al-Qaytun (House of the Tent) in the center of Fes, possibly in a mausoleum on its eastern side.
-This building is often referred to as the Shurafa Mosque (or Mosque of the Sharifs), and it served as the early Friday mosque (the main mosque where the Friday sermon, khutba, was delivered) of the city.
+This building is later referred to as the Shurafa Mosque (or Mosque of the Sharifs), and it served as the early Friday mosque (the main mosque where the Friday sermon, khutba, was delivered) of the city.
+It could have been built around the same time that Idris II founded his settlement in this area in 808 or 809.
+The 11th-century author Al-Bakri described the mosque as consisting of a hypostyle prayer hall with three transverse aisles oriented roughly east-to-west and a large courtyard (sahn) planted with olive trees.